 The attachment of the body harness must be located in the center of the wearer’s back, near the shoulder level, or above the head.

 Guardrail Systems in Theatre Catwalks

-Many theatre catwalks, like we have at UWO, do not have a standard railing system (e.g., toeboard, midrail, standard rail); rather, many just have a top rail and perhaps a toeboard.
+Many theatre catwalks, as we have at UWO, do not have a standard railing system (e.g., toeboard, mid rail, standard rail); rather, many just have a top rail and perhaps a toeboard.